-To prepare a Tennessee Financial Power of Attorney, you will first need to name a representative you can trust to manage all your financial needs (See all acts authorized by viewing State Statute 34-6-109), otherwise known as an Attorney-In-Fact.
-This individual does not to be an actual attorney, but the individual selected should be someone you trust and have known for a long time.
-It is also recommended to name an alternative in case your first choice turns out to be unavailable at times when needed.
+The Tennessee durable power of attorney form lets you name a representative that can manage all your financial needs.
+The selected representative is known as an Attorney-In-Fact, though this individual does not need to be an actual attorney.
+Whoever is chosen as Attorney-in-Fact should be someone you trust and have known for a long time.
+It is also recommended to name an alternative representative in case your first choice turns out to be unavailable at times when needed.

-- This form does not cancel if the principal should become incapacitated or not able to think or make decisions for themselves
+- This form does not cancel if the principal should become incapacitated or unable to think or make decisions for themselves.

-You can cancel your Financial Power of Attorney at any time with a revocation form while you are still competent.
-If, as is often the case, you choose your spouse as your Attorney-In-Fact, note that in Tennessee, the agreement doesn’t end automatically upon divorce.
-Upon authorization in front of a notary public or two (2) witnesses will this form be legal for use.
+You can cancel your durable power of attorney at any time with a revocation form so long as you are still competent.
+Note that if, as is often the case, you choose your spouse as your Attorney-In-Fact, the agreement doesn’t end automatically upon divorce.